Robots Txt · Nuxt SEO

 Sitemap: https://mysite.com/blog-sitemap.xml

-With the Nuxt Sitemap module, the sitemap URL is automatically added to your robots.txt.
+The [Nuxt Sitemap module](https://nuxtseo.com/docs/sitemap/getting-started/introduction) automatically adds the sitemap URL to your `robots.txt`.

 robots.txt